Connect with others who understand.

 See answer

 When You Move Your Eyes, Do You Feel a Jolt?
-4 Possible Causes
+5 Possible Causes

-Medically reviewed by Remi A. Kessler, M.D.
+Medically reviewed by Chiara Rocchi, M.D.

 “Does anyone else get this annoying feeling like electric shocks when you move your eyes from side to side?
 It’s driving me crazy,” said one member.
+“I call it the electric eyeball,” wrote another.

-Another commented, “I’ve had this going on for years now and can’t really explain it.
+Another member commented, “I’ve had this going on for years now and can’t really explain it.
 But when I move my eyes or look at bright lights, I get a shock through my body.”

 1. Optic Neuritis